Notice of change of date:

-The Education Show Must Go On!..... to paraphrase the old saying (and Freddie Mercury) and i-UG is delighted to announce the schedule of dates for its next 4 events to the end of June 2021.
+The Education Show Must Go On!..... to paraphrase the old saying (and Freddie Mercury) and i-UG has announced the schedule for its next 4 events to the end of June 2021.

 You can register for your FREE place here and the latest details on the conference can be found below.